History of the Qing dynasty: Reigns of the Yongzheng and Qianlong emperors

-The Qianlong Emperor launched several ambitious cultural projects, including the compilation of the Siku Quanshu, or Complete Repository of the Four Branches of Literature.
-With a total of over 3,400 books, 79,000 chapters, and 36,304 volumes, the Siku Quanshu is the largest collection of books in Chinese history.
+The Qianlong Emperor launched several ambitious cultural projects, including the compilation of the Complete Library of the Four Treasuries, or Siku Quanshu.
+With a total of over 3,400 books, 79,000 chapters, and 36,304 volumes, the Complete Library of the Four Treasuries is the largest collection of books in Chinese history.
 Nevertheless, Qianlong used Literary Inquisition to silence opposition.
 The accusation of individuals began with the emperor's own interpretation of the true meaning of the corresponding words.
 If the emperor decided these were derogatory or cynical towards the dynasty, persecution would begin.
 Literary inquisition began with isolated cases at the time of Shunzhi and Kangxi, but became a pattern under Qianlong's rule, during which there were 53 cases of literary persecution.

 Beneath outward prosperity and imperial confidence, the later years of Qianlong's reign were marked by rampant corruption and neglect.
 Heshen, the emperor's handsome young favorite, took advantage of the emperor's indulgence to become one of the most corrupt officials in the history of the dynasty.
 Qianlong's son, the Jiaqing Emperor (r.
 1796–1820), eventually forced Heshen to commit suicide.

 In October 1795, the 60th year of his reign, the Qianlong Emperor announced his intention to abdicate in favour of Prince Jia.
 He made this decision because he felt that it was disrespectful for him to rule longer than his grandfather, the Kangxi Emperor, who was on the throne for 61 years.
 Prince Jia ascended the throne and adopted the era name "Jiaqing" in February 1796, hence he is historically known as the Jiaqing Emperor.
 For the next three years however, the Jiaqing Emperor was emperor in name only because decisions were still made by his father, who became a Taishang Huang (emperor emeritus) after his abdication.

 After the death of the Qianlong Emperor in the beginning of February 1799, the Jiaqing Emperor took control of the government and prosecuted Heshen, a favourite official of his father.
 Heshen was charged with corruption and abuse of power, stripped of his titles, had his property confiscated, and ordered to commit suicide.
 Heshen's daughter-in-law, Princess Hexiao, a half-sister of the Jiaqing Emperor, was spared from punishment and given a few properties from Heshen's estates.

 At the time, the Qing Empire faced internal disorder, most importantly the large-scale White Lotus (1796–1804) and Miao (1795–1806) rebellions, as well as an empty imperial treasury.
 The Jiaqing Emperor engaged in the pacification of the empire and the quelling of rebellions.
 He endeavored to bring China back to its 18th-century prosperity and power.
 However, due in part to large outflows of silver from the country as payment for the opium smuggled into China from British India, the economy declined.